-The goal of the toolkit is to help clinicians reach every woman who might someday become pregnant every time she presents for routine primary care with efficient, evidence-based strategies and resources to help her achieve:
+The goal of the guide is to help clinicians reach every woman who might someday become pregnant every time she presents for routine primary care with efficient, evidence-based strategies and resources to help her achieve:

 - healthier short and long term personal health outcomes,

-- increased likelihood that any pregnancies in her future are by choice rather than chance,
+- increased likelihood that any pregnancies in her future are by choice rather than chance, and

 - decreased likelihood of complications if she does become pregnant in the future.

-The toolkit is meant to be used as a reference or as an educational tool.
+The guide is meant to be used as a reference or as an educational tool.
 Once you and your associates become familiar with the recommendations there will be little need to revisit on a daily or weekly basis.
 As recommendations change, however, the toolkit will be updated so plan to revisit periodically.
 This toolkit is appropriate for use with women who recently had a baby as part of providing comprehensive interconception care.

 To learn more about how the guide is organized and what it has to offer, please read “About this Guide”.
 If you have suggestions for additional resources or comments, please email Sarah Verbiest at firstname.lastname@example.org.